yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Continuing his work on the GameCube/Wii [Hagi](https://en.wikipedia.org/wiki/Japanese_destroyer_Hagi_(1920)) and Nintendo 64 [Hovercraft](https://en.wikipedia.org/wiki/Landing_Craft_Air_Cushion) [official Nintendo emulators support](https://yuzu-emu.org/entry/yuzu-progress-report-mar-2022/#the-vulkan-emulator) (totally not in violation of their own EULA), [byte[]](https://github.com/liamwhite) has introduced several new PRs to further improve the emulation status of the titles included within `Super Mario 3D All-Stars`.

-First things first, support for GLSL in `Super Mario Sunshine` is needed too, not everyone can run Vulkan.
+First things first, support for GLSL in `Super Mario Sunshine` is needed, not everyone can run Vulkan.
 This is achieved by adding {{< gh-hovercard "8133" "support for indirect addressing" >}} in OpenGL.

 This change doesn’t include support for GLASM at the moment, devs aren't too fond of having to deal with assembly shaders code.